rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 ## Table of Contents
 1. Installation
 2. How to Use
-3. Menu Options
+3. Main Menu
-4. Provider Interface
+4. Provider Menu
-5. Manager Interface
+5. Manager Menu
+6. Viewing Service Records
+7. Viewing Member Reports
+8. Viewing Provider Reports
-6. Viewing Reports
+9. Viewing Manager Reports
+10. Viewing EFT Records

 ### 1. Installation
 In order to run the program, it needs to be compiled.
 Download IntelliJ here: https://www.jetbrains.com/idea/download/